janning-owns-it/tarot-online/README.md

 ```
 ### 2. Run the project

+Before running the project, make sure you have configured your OpenAI settings in the previous step.

+You can run the project in **two different ways**:

 #### > Run with Docker (recommended for production)

 ```bash
 docker compose build && docker compose up -d
 ```
+##### OR

 #### > Run with Maven (local environment)